-Pregnancy is an exciting time filled with questions about the road ahead.
+Your pregnancy journey is an exciting time filled with questions about the road ahead.
 Learn below about what to expect during your pregnancy journey.

 Whether you are pregnant or just beginning to plan for a baby, MedStar Franklin Square Medical Center wants to be your resource for information.
-Since it's our business to know firsthand the many decisions you face, we want to help you with planning stages of your pregnancy.
+Since it's our business to know firsthand the many decisions you face, we want to help you with planning stages of your journey.

 - The First Trimester